What are the Biology and Chemistry Competency Exams for Anatomy and Physiology?

 S. Demonstrate an understanding of radioactivity and nuclear chemistry.

 T. Describe applications of chemistry to his/her everyday life.

-Who can take the Anatomy and Physiology Placement Test?
+Who can take the Biology and Chemistry Competency Exams for Anatomy and Physiology?

-A student who wishes to take the placement test must be enrolled in the college.
+A student who wishes to take one or both competency exam(s) must be enrolled in the college.
 The science prerequisite for Biology 145 is: Biology 100, 101, or 105 and Chemistry 101 or 110.
-If a student is confident in his or her biology and chemistry proficiency, he or she may choose to take the Anatomy and Physiology Placement Test.
+If a student is confident in his or her biology proficiency, he or she may choose to take the Biology Competency Exam.
+If a student is confident in his or her chemistry proficiency, he or she may choose to take the Chemistry Competency Exam.

-When can I take the Anatomy and Physiology Placement Test?
+When can I take the Biology and Chemistry Competency Exams for Anatomy and Physiology?

 Quad-Cities Campus: Contact 309-796-5352 or 796-5100 to schedule a test session.